 Posttransfusion purpura occurrence and potential risk factors among the inpatient US elderly, as recorded in large Medicare databases during 2011 through 2012

-- US Food and Drug Administration, Center for Biologics Evaluation and Research
+- This study was funded by the US Food and Drug Administration, Center for Biologics Evaluation and Research.

 Posttransfusion purpura (PTP) is a serious transfusion complication resulting in sudden thrombocytopenia with bleeding.
 The study's objective was to assess PTP occurrence and potential risk factors among the inpatient US elderly, ages 65 and older, during 2011 through 2012.